1. ELIGIBILITY AND ENTRY FEE

 c.
 A panel of three (3) judges appointed by the Tournament Committee will resolve all disputes.

 d.
-Winners and any person involved in any formal protest may be subject to polygraph testing, prior to the awarding of prizes.
+Winners and any person involved in any formal protest may be subject to rules listed in the General Rules section of the Salmon-a-Rama Website, prior to the awarding of prizes.
 Such persons must be available to be tested within 2 weeks of the event.

 12. RULE CHANGES